Russell-Waterhouse/blog/content/post/web_stack.md

 that.
 Unfortunately, I still think that bet is my best choice.

-If I was starting something new today, I would just use react and know that in 8 years my codebase is going to look dated to anyone who started their web dev career in the age of NextJS.
+If I was starting something new today, I would just use react and know that in 8 years my code base is going to look dated to anyone who started their web dev career in the age of NextJS.

 I can eat the cost of an extra day here or